Movable IRS-Aided ISAC Systems: Joint Beamforming and Position Optimization: System Model

 \subsection{Signal Model}

 The BS provides downlink communication for the $K_c$ CUs and performs radar sensing for the $K_t$ targets simultaneously.
-For the monostatic ISAC, we design the dual-functional signal transmitted by the BS as
+For the monostatic ISAC, we design the dual-functional signal transmitted by the BS at the $t$-th time slot as